 Comfort

-The Unbound Bound Merino Boxer Briefs are very comfortable.
-Made from 18.5-micron superfine merino wool (plus 12% nylon and 4% spandex), they are soft yet firm without being restrictive (something I don’t like about my Icebreaker briefs).
+The Unbound Merino Boxer Briefs are very comfortable.
+Made from 18.5-micron superfine merino wool (plus 12% nylon and 4% spandex), they are soft yet firm without being restrictive (something I didn’t like about my Icebreaker briefs).
+The fabric is breathable, stretchy, and light but has enough support to hold everything in place.
+The crotch is supported top to bottom with a double layer for support, with the same reinforced stitching that is used in the Unbound Merino T-shirts.

-I’ve worn these briefs in temperatures from -3 degrees (26 degrees Fahrenheit) to 30 degrees (86 degrees Fahrenheit) and am yet to have any issues with feeling sweaty in my nether regions.
+I’ve worn these briefs in temperatures ranging from -5 degrees Celsius/23 degrees Fahrenheit (in wintry Sapporo, Japan, and Iceland) to 30 degrees Celsius/86 degrees Fahrenheit (hiking Mt.
+Rinjani in Lombok, Indonesia).
+I have not had any issues with feeling sweaty in my nether regions.

 Durability

-With a fabric weight of 180g/square meter, the Unbound Merino’s boxer briefs are slightly thicker than my Icebreaker Anatomica Boxers (150g/square meter).
-I’ve worn them now for three months, washing them once a week, and they have so far retained their shape and fit.
-I’ll post an update here if that changes over time.
+With a fabric weight of 180gsm (grams per square meter), the Unbound Merino’s boxer briefs are slightly thicker than the Icebreaker Anatomica Boxers (150gsm).
+I’ve worn them since May 2021, washing them once a week, and they have retained their shape and fit so far.
+No holes, nothing – now, that’s quality.

-As men’s underwear marketed towards travellers, the Unbound Merino Boxer Briefs dry very quickly.
-The woven elastic waistband might be the last part of the briefs that dry.
-But in testing the drying time between my ExOfficio Give-N-Go Sport Mesh 3″ Boxers, my Icebreaker Anatomica Boxers and the Unbound Merino Boxer Briefs, the Unbound Merino Boxer Briefs still dried the fastest.
+The Unbound Merino Boxer Briefs are designed to dry quickly, making them ideal men’s underwear for travellers.
+The woven elastic waistband is the last part of the Briefs to dry.
+But in testing the drying time between the ExOfficio Give-N-Go Sport Mesh 3โณ Boxers, the Icebreaker Anatomica Boxers and the Unbound Merino Boxer Briefs, the Unbound Merino Boxer Briefs still dried the fastest.

-Unbound Merino’s suppliers are RWS-certified and WRAP-accredited.
-While there is no comprehensive sustainability policy on their website, Unbound Merino responded to our questions in detail.
+While no comprehensive sustainability policy exists on their website, Unbound Merino answered our questions in detail (see above).
 The company appears to genuinely care about the sustainability and ethics of its supply chain.
-Greater transparency around their sustainability policy/supply chain due diligence and displaying the Woolmark batch number would add credibility.
+Greater transparency around their sustainability policy/supply chain due diligence and displaying the Woolmark batch number on its products would increase credibility (and our rating).

-The retail price is USD45 for a single pair.
-When you buy a 2-, 3-, 5- or 10-pack, the price per pair reduces (up to USD33 per pair).
-This is comparable with similar brands, especially if I take into account the value I place on the relative transparency and ethical nature of the company.
+Unbound Merino boxer briefs currently retail for USD45 for a single pair (the price has remained the same for the past three years).
+However, when you buy a 2-, 3-, 5-, or 10-pack, the cost per pair reduces (up to USD33.50 per pair).
+This is comparable with similar brands, especially considering the value I place on the company’s relative transparency and ethical nature.

 When are Unbound Merino Boxer Briefs NOT suitable?

-I wouldn’t wear the Unbound Merino Boxer Briefs when I exercise and particularly when I run.
+I don’t wear my Unbound Merino Boxer Briefs when exercising, particularly running.
 There is just too much material for my liking.
-I have specialised running underwear as part of my running kit.
+Instead, I use specialised running underwear as part of my running kit.

 Unbound Merino boxer briefs have no inside tags to prevent rubbing

-How to care for your Unbound Merino Boxer Briefs?
+How do you care for your Unbound Merino Boxer Briefs?

-Look after your Unbound Merino boxer briefs, and they will last for years.
+Look after your Unbound Merino boxer briefs, which will last for years.

 Machine Wash